 Head to Death Valley National Park.
 Check out Rhyolite, then ride over Daylight Pass with a 26-mile downhill to Stovepipe Wells.

 Transfer to Death Valley National Park this morning.
 Pedal from the ghost town of Rhyolite on the park's eastern edge up to Daylight Pass.
 The view from the summit (4,317 feet) captures Death Valley in microcosm: sun-blanched, desolate and vast.
 Cruise a 26-mile downhill into Stovepipe Wells - named for the length of stovepipe that was inserted into the sand dunes so parched travelers would be able to access the region's lone water source when it was otherwise covered by shifting sands.
-Spend the next 3 nights here, at the western-style Stovepipe Wells Village.
+Spend the next 3 nights at the Oasis at Death Valley.
 Enjoy the pool!
 Route: 37.8 mi; +1150 ft / -5049 ft

 Hike through Golden Canyon to Zabriskie Point.
 Ride to Badwater for lunch, then take on a loop to Artists Palette.

 Hike Golden Canyon this morning, a 3-mile stroll along a path lined with massive boulders and pastel-hued dunes.
 Finish at Zabriskie Point, one of Death Valley's most famous viewpoints.
 Its maze of crazily eroded, painted badlands makes a great photo spot.
 Snap a few, then ride to Badwater Basin for lunch at the lowest point on the continent: 282 feet below sea level!
-If you're up for a challenge, tackle a 7% grade for 30 miles, uphill to Artist's Palette at 6,533' of elevation.
+If you're up for a challenge, tackle a 7% grade for 3 miles, uphill to Artist's Palette.
 Here, oxidation in the metals contained in the rock paints the hills in an amazing rainbow of hues.
 If you'd prefer to relax, hop in the van and head back to Stovepipe for a drink and a splash in the pool.

 Ride to the moonscape of Ubehebe Crater.
 Hike the rim, then ride to the Mesquite Flat Sand Dunes.